matthewbdaly/matthewbdaly.github.io/src/content/posts/2021-08-21-dynamic-image-handling-with-glide-and-graphql.md

 By doing this we aren't forced to work with the lowest common denominator in terms of image formats.
 We can instead offer WebP to users whose browsers support it, without locking out users on older browsers.

 This technique should be easy enough to apply to other PHP frameworks since Glide is fairly framework agnostic and there are GraphQL implementations for most frameworks.
-It should also be applicable in other languages - while I'm not aware of a direct equivalent of Glide in Node.js, you could conceivably use [Sharp](https://sharp.pixelplumbing.com/) as the basis of your own custom endpoint to serve up dynamic images based on query parameters, and then serve signed URLs for it via GraphQL.
+It should also be applicable in other languages - for example, while I'm not aware of a direct equivalent of Glide in Node.js, you could conceivably use [Sharp](https://sharp.pixelplumbing.com/) as the basis of your own custom endpoint to serve up dynamic images based on query parameters, and then serve signed URLs for it via GraphQL.

+Responsive images are something that's often overlooked when trying to build a modern web app.
+An approach like this makes it an awful lot easier to serve appropriately-sized images on demand, without locking front-end devs into specific known dimensions that might not fit their use case.